emanuelen5/ESP8266-SL-API/readme.md

 ### XML parser
 The XML parser makes only the simplest parsing that is needed for this project:

-  * It can find a nodes start and end
+  * It can find a node's start and end
   * It can find the inner part of a node
+  * It can find the next node within the parent
+  * Only leaf nodes will contain text
+  * Nodes' attributes will be skipped

 #### Tests